GrinonBarrett/Taksidos/Core Rules/Creatures/Barmpasow.md

 **Creature Type**: Barmpasow are Insects.

 **Size**: Barmpasow tend to be about 10'-12' in length, with an additional 2-3 yards for their tail.
 They weigh between 300-440 pounds.
-They are large? creatures.
+They are large creatures.

 **Hitpoints**: A barmpasow has 3 hitpoints.